 But sadly, by the end of that day, I was literally holding huge clumps of my hair in my hands every time I touched my head.
 There may have been audible whimpering.

-Can I mention right now that when you hail from the Land of Big Texas Hair, this is a High-Alert Crisis Situation?
+Can I mention right now that (especially) when you grew up in the Land of Big Texas Hair, this is a High-Alert Crisis Situation?

-You see, my hair is the one beauty trait I could always count on.
-I may have been ass-ugly at times from the neck up, or fatter than a Lone Star tick on a cow dog from the neck down, but hey, I had good hair.
+You see, I had good hair.
 Healthy, shiny, dark hair, just like my mama.
-It didn’t frizz, even in Houston in June.
+It didn’t often frizz, even in Houston in June.
 It didn’t need straightening or perming (at least not since the 1980s).
 I hadn’t even thought about coloring any gray yet.
 It was damn good hair, people.

 But now, after only two weeks, there’s not a lot of it left.
 I have actual bald spots.
 I have a legit comb-over.
 (Daddy, I understand now.)

-The only options I have these days, since it’s too thin to be styled in any way, shape or form, are to push it all back with a headband like I used to when I was 12 and in love with Scott Baio, or wear a ball cap or beanie ski hat.
+The only options I have these days, since it’s too thin to be styled in any way, shape or form, are to push it all back with a headband like I used to when I was 12 and in love with Sean Cassidy, or wear a ball cap or beanie ski hat.
 All the time.

 Luckily, the ball cap/ski hat thing works well enough in Colorado; women wear them everywhere here.
 And by everywhere I mean Target, REI and bike trails.
 (Headbands work better for the office, though, since a “Mama Tried,” stained cap doesn’t go that well with black palazzo pants and a fancy blouse.**)